How to Find the Writing Coach You Need

 At the same time, the best coaches give their players personal attention.
 One way to tell if a coach is going to be a good fit for you is to see how responsive they are when you reach out.

-My first writing coach was Joe Bunting from The Write Practice.
+As a first-time author, my first writing coach was Joe Bunting from The Write Practice.
 After reading a massive amount of the many, many articles he'd written about publishing, I emailed him with a few questions.

 Unlike other coaches I'd reached out to, Joe emailed me back.